 If you’re working in a corporation or business environment where you are underappreciated, undervalued, or out-and-out abused by a narcissistic, harassing, or bullying boss, manager, or co-worker, implement these guidelines because when you’re in an already unsafe situation it’s recommended not to make yourself more unsafe by becoming what I call a “lightning rod” for negativity.

 “Implement these guidelines because when you’re in an already unsafe situation if you do not want to make yourself even more unsafe.”

 So, below is a list of generic suggestions and guidelines not focused on your unique situation.
 Rather, the cautions apply to everyone, but get some coaching from an expert or wise counsel before you proceed to remedy your particular circumstance, especially if you wish to protect either your current job and/or your professional future.

-Educate yourself about toxic, narcissistic, abusive bosses, Google the topic.
+Educate yourself on the topic.
+Read about toxic, narcissistic, abusive bosses, Google the topic.
 Talk to others.
 You are not alone.

 Read the book The Wizard of Oz and Other Narcissists: Coping with the One-Way Relationship in Work, Love, and Family by Eleanor Payson.
 My professional coaching clients have found this and other books very helpful.
 Some leaders have shared and discussed with their direct reports if they are managing a group experiencing the toxicity and abuse of someone higher up in the organization.

 Continue to learn more about the personality type you are confronting so you can remind yourself what you are experiencing is “real” and so you continue to gather ideas for self-care and how to proceed—whether you stay or want to create a plan to go.